 Find Out If Orthotics Are Right for You

-If you’ve made it though all of these debunked myths, you might be wondering if everyone could benefit from orthotics.
+If you’ve made it though all of these debunked myths, you might be wondering if everyone could benefit from proper foot orthotics.
 That’s not true either!
 While there are many conditions, injuries, and disorders that can be treated with orthotics, they are certainly not needed for every person.
 For a bit more on our thoughts on who needs orthotics, check out the following video.
 If you still have any questions on whether orthotics are right for you, contact us at SoleScience at anytime!